-Based in Columbus, Huntington Bancshares (HBAN) is in the Finance sector, and so far this year, shares have seen a price change of 14.77%.
-The regional bank holding company is paying out a dividend of $0.14 per share at the moment, with a dividend yield of 4.09% compared to the Banks - Midwest industry's yield of 2.35% and the S&P 500's yield of 1.9%.
+Huntington Bancshares (HBAN) is headquartered in Columbus, and is in the Finance sector.
+The stock has seen a price change of -11.54% since the start of the year.
+Currently paying a dividend of $0.16 per share, the company has a dividend yield of 4.55%.
+In comparison, the Banks - Midwest industry's yield is 2.68%, while the S&P 500's yield is 1.58%.

-In terms of dividend growth, the company's current annualized dividend of $0.56 is up 12% from last year.
-Over the last 5 years, Huntington Bancshares has increased its dividend 5 times on a year-over-year basis for an average annual increase of 24.15%.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.62 is up 2.5% from last year.
+Huntington Bancshares has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 11.96%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Huntington Bancshares's payout ratio is 47%, which means it paid out 47% of its trailing 12-month EPS as dividend.
+Huntington Bancshares's current payout ratio is 45%, meaning it paid out 45% of its trailing 12-month EPS as dividend.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, HBAN is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).